-Here are my 10 tips to help you and baby in breastfeeding:
+Here are 10 tips breastfeeding tips for New Mothers to help you and baby in breastfeeding:

 1 – Arrange for someone else to do chores and cook.
 You need this time to focus on establishing nursing and your milk supply.
 It’s work in the beginning because newborns are demanding.
 It’s true!
 It’s not their fault though; those tiny bellies empty out fast.